j-u-p-iter/http-client/README.md

 }
 ```

-Several notes about a POST request:
+Several notes about the POST request:

-- to send a POST request you should call an `add` method;
+- to send the POST request you should call an `add` method;
 - cancelling a request throws an error, you should catch and handle somehow.

 ### PUT request